 When we spoke, Jamie and Matt didn’t come right out and declare their love of hosting.
 They didn’t have to.
 It was obvious in the animated way they described their day-to-day activities, in their stories of going above and beyond to delight their customers, in how well and how fondly they remembered each guest who passed through their doors.

 Above all, their passion for their profession can be seen in how tirelessly and lovingly they work to make their hotel business a success — a success they seem to measure in guest satisfaction as much as sales growth.

 It’s why we’re confident these dedicated young hoteliers have a bright future in the hospitality business ahead of them.

 Furthermore, it’s why we encourage all new hoteliers to follow their example when managing their own small hotel businesses – and maybe even do some research by booking a stay at The Palace at Osowa Sien (we’d sure love to!).

 Did you know?
 Metasearch marketing is a crucial activity for all hotel businesses and especially for new hotels.
-To find out more about how to market your new hotel on trivago, head over to trivago Hotel Manager by clicking the button:
+To find out more about how to market your new hotel on trivago, head over to trivago Business Studio by clicking the button:

 Do you have your own best tips for a new hotel business that you’d like to share?
 Please do so in the comments section below!